 The IBR/IRE professional standard and what it requires

 The European Commission must adopt harmonised limited assurance standards by 1 July 2027 (per Omnibus I).
 Until then, the IBR/IRE standard governs Belgian engagements.
 This creates a transitional window where Belgian practitioners need to master both ISAE 3000 (Revised) and the IBR/IRE’s specific provisions simultaneously.
 Once the EU standard is adopted, another transition will follow.
+Two transitions in two years is not unusual in this profession, but it does test your methodology team’s bandwidth.

 The IBR/IRE has published supporting materials through its ESG platform.
 Two technical notes are particularly relevant.
 The first (published 18 February 2025) covered which entities must publish sustainability information and the scope of the CSRD in Belgian law.
-The second is dedicated to the assurance engagement itself: the procedures, the report format, the interaction with the commissaire’s statutory audit report, and the réviseur d’entreprises’ role regarding the works council.
+The second covers the assurance engagement itself: the procedures, the report format, the interaction with the commissaire’s statutory audit report, and the réviseur d’entreprises’ role regarding the works council.

 For mid-tier Belgian firms, the competence gap is the most immediate operational risk.
-Environmental data verification (particularly Scope 1 and Scope 2 emissions under ESRS E1) requires technical knowledge that most financial audit teams do not hold.
+Environmental data verification (particularly Scope 1 and Scope 2 emissions under ESRS E1) requires technical knowledge that most FS audit teams do not hold.
 The IBR/IRE expects practitioners to either develop this expertise internally or engage specialists under ISAE 3000’s provisions for using the work of an expert.
 Documenting the basis for relying on a specialist, and assessing that specialist’s competence and independence, will be a focus area during early inspections by the Collège de supervision.
 Firms that have not yet mapped their competence gaps against the full set of ESRS disclosure requirements are behind schedule.

 Worked example: assessing a Belgian Wave 2 client

-Client: Janssens Bouwgroep NV, Antwerp.
 Annual revenue: €95M | Balance sheet total: €38M | Employees: 420 | Listed: No | Sector: Construction

-Under the original Belgian CSRD law (Wave 2 scope)
+Under the original Belgian CSRD law (Wave 2 scope):

-Janssens exceeds all three criteria: 420 employees (exceeds 250), €38M balance sheet (exceeds €25M), €95M turnover (exceeds €50M).
+- Janssens exceeds all three criteria: 420 employees (exceeds 250), €38M balance sheet (exceeds €25M), €95M turnover (exceeds €50M).
 Only two are required under Article 1:24 of the CSA.

-Record the assessment against Article 1:24 of the CSA (large company definition).
+Documentation note: Record the assessment against Article 1:24 of the CSA (large company definition).
 Cite the specific financial data from the most recent annual accounts filed with the BNB.

-Under the original timeline, Janssens would report for FY 2025 with the sustainability report published in 2026.
+- Under the original timeline, Janssens would report for FY 2025 with the sustainability report published in 2026.
 Stop-the-Clock delayed this to FY 2027 (reports published 2028).

-The réviseur d’entreprises would plan a limited assurance engagement under ISAE 3000 (Revised), applying the IBR/IRE’s professional standard once approved.
+- The réviseur d’entreprises would plan a limited assurance engagement under ISAE 3000 (Revised), applying the IBR/IRE’s professional standard once approved.
 The engagement would cover the ESRS sustainability report and the double materiality assessment, plus the EU Taxonomy disclosures required under Article 8 of the Taxonomy Regulation.

-After Omnibus I (revised scope, effective for FY 2027 onwards)
+After Omnibus I (revised scope, effective for FY 2027 onwards):

-Janssens has 420 employees and €95M turnover.
+- Janssens has 420 employees and €95M turnover.
 The Omnibus I thresholds require exceeding both 1,000 employees and €450M net turnover.
 Janssens falls below both by a wide margin.

-Update the scoping memorandum.
+Documentation note: Update the scoping memorandum.
 Record the Omnibus I thresholds (Directive 2026/470).
 Note that the entity will not be subject to mandatory CSRD reporting once the Belgian transposition is in force.

-Under Stop-the-Clock, Wave 2 was delayed to FY 2027.
+- Janssens’ position for the transitional period depends on Belgium’s transposition of both Stop-the-Clock and Omnibus I. Under Stop-the-Clock, Wave 2 was delayed to FY 2027.
 Under Omnibus I, Janssens falls out of scope from FY 2027 onwards.
 The net result: Janssens will likely never be required to file a mandatory CSRD sustainability report.

-Janssens holds a framework contract with a listed Belgian infrastructure group (2,800 employees, €1.4B revenue).
+- Janssens holds a framework contract with a listed Belgian infrastructure group (2,800 employees, €1.4B revenue).
 That group falls within the CSRD scope under Omnibus I and will request sustainability data from its supply chain.
 Janssens qualifies as a protected undertaking (fewer than 1,000 employees) and can limit its response to information covered by the VSME standard.

-If the firm accepts a voluntary assurance engagement, document it as a contractual engagement under ISAE 3000 (Revised).
+Documentation note: If the firm accepts a voluntary assurance engagement, document it as a contractual engagement under ISAE 3000 (Revised).
 The IBR/IRE professional standard for statutory assurance does not apply to voluntary engagements.
 Independence requirements follow the general provisions of the Law of 7 December 2016, not the specific CSRD provisions.

 Practical checklist for Belgian audit firms